francoismichel/flec/README.md

 The full paper is part of the Transactions on Networking journal and can be found [here](https://ieeexplore.ieee.org/document/9861377) or on [arXiv](https://arxiv.org/abs/2208.07741).

+All the code of FlEC is contained in the (not so simple!) `simple_fec` plugin under the `plugin` directory.
+This plugins also reguires the use of the `loss_monitor` plugin that gather network statistics concerning packet loss.

+Three variations of FlEC are used in the article:
+- `fec_bulk.plugin` for bulk downloads
+- `fec_buffer_limited.plugin` for bulk downloads with limited receive windows
+- `fec_real_time_messages.plugin` for the real-time messaging use-case

+Note also that `ac_rlnc.plugin` implements the original AC-RLNC article.

 Still writing the README, please be patient ! ❤️

 # PQUIC